Skip to main content

 Other platforms

-• Rail Europe: TGV (Lyria), ICE, Eurostar, Intercités (de nuit) and Train Nomad regional trains
+• Rail Europe: TGV (Lyria), ICE, Eurostar, Intercités (de nuit), Train Nomad regional trains and TER Grand Est trains

 An explanation of how each booking platform works can be found here: How do I book my reservations